 The grant type is how OAuth 2.0’s Authorization Server can process and verify that the Client Application is eligible for access to the Resource Server.
 There are 5 types of grant types that OAuth 2.0 defines in its spec:

 - Authorization Code

 In this tutorial, we will learn the details of each grant type!

-With this grant type, the Client Application will request authorization code from Authorization Server and use it to confirm with the Resource Server to be able to use the resource it wants to use.
-Specifically, the grant type of the Authorization Code will take place as follows:
+With this grant type, the Client Application will first request the authorization code from the Authorization Server, then use this authorization code together with the client secret to get the access token.
+Once the access token is available, the Client Application can use this access token to confirm with the Resource Server about the resource it wants to use.
+Specifically, the grant type process of the Authorization Code will take place as follows:

 Specifically, the grant type process using Implicit will take place as follows:

 OAuth 2.0 Security Best Current Practice advises us not to use this grant type https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics#section-2.1.2, use grant type Authorization Code with PKCE instead!